Guide to developing presence

 There are two main ways through which the imaginal expresses itself – connecting with energies and connecting with archetypal or mythic content.

 They will overlap but the main difference is that the energies feel more abstract while archetypal content feels more like imagined figures, worlds and realms.
 The energies are more bodily while the archetypal content is more mental.

 An example of energetic content might be feeling things like ‘a blue cloud of diffuse energy in the chest’ or connecting in with ‘a dark pool of calm stillness that infuses everything’.

 An example of archetypal content might be imagining ‘seeing a wide grassy plain with a warrior stood in the centre of it’ or ‘feeling like you are in a vast sky of stars and planets that you can journey through’.

 Some of the common themes that may arise during imaginal practice include:

 - Child-like wonder

 This is incredibly enjoyable.
 This is essentially anything where we feel lit up in some sense or connected to something that feels very alive and beautiful to us.

 It can be very intimate; there is a lot of beauty and tenderness and excitement that can arise with it.

-This content is about the ways in which we connect with the world and other people in a creative way that isn’t sexual.
+This content is about the ways in which we connect with the world and other people in a creative way.
 It is the ways in which our minds are engaged and curious and creative in the world.
 It tends to have a strong heart-opening feel to it.